Gui-Yom/nuance/README.md

 ### TODO

-- Live reloading shaders (file watcher)
-- Bind uniforms (through push constants)
-    - any custom value ?
+- Bind any custom value to uniforms
 - Bind resources (like textures)
 - Allow recording to gif or video
 - Live CLI (write commands directly in the console)